Macrofinancial impact of climate change and environmental degradation (2022-24)

 Climate change and environmental degradation are increasingly becoming macro-relevant developments.
 Physical and transition risks from climate change can cause large losses to the financial sector.
 Weather events such as droughts, floods and hurricanes, as well as wildfires, can seriously impact populations and the productive capacity of economies, with a first-order impact on growth and inflation.
 The loss of biodiversity, natural assets and ecosystem services can undermine the basis for economies to function.
 Yet these issues are still poorly understood both in economics research and in the work of many central banks.
 While there is strong recognition of the importance of the issues, central bank research has been struggling to keep pace with external developments.

-The network is chaired by Elías Albagli of the Central Bank of Chile.
-Its work will conclude in late 2024 with a special edition of the CCA annual Research Conference.
+The network was chaired by Elías Albagli of the Central Bank of Chile.
+Tamma Carleton (UC Santa Barbara), Eric Strobl (University of Bern) and Roberto Schaeffer (Federal University of Rio de Janeiro) served as the academic advisers for the network.
+The work of the network concluded in December 2024 with a special edition of the CCA annual Research Conference.